Senegal: Industry and trade

 The main industries include food processing, mining, cement, artificial fertilizer, chemicals, textiles, refining imported petroleum, and tourism.
 Exports include fish, chemicals, cotton, fabrics, groundnuts, and calcium phosphate.
 The largest export markets as of 2020 are Mali (20.4%), Switzerland (12.2%), and India (8.3%).

 As a member of the West African Economic and Monetary Union (WAEMU), Senegal is working toward greater regional integration with a unified external tariff.
 Senegal is also a member of the Organization for the Harmonization of Business Law in Africa.

 Senegal achieved full Internet connectivity in 1996, creating a mini-boom in information technology-based services.
 Private activity now accounts for 82 percent of its GDP.
-On the negative side, Senegal faces deep-seated urban problems of chronic high unemployment, socioeconomic disparity, juvenile delinquency, and drug addiction.
+On the negative side, Senegal faces deep-seated urban problems of chronic high unemployment.

 Senegal is a major recipient of international development assistance.
-Donors include the United States Agency for International Development (USAID), Japan, France and China.
+Donors include the United States Agency for International Development (USAID), Japan, France, and China.
 Over 4,000 Peace Corps Volunteers have served in Senegal since 1963.

 Agriculture

 Fishing

 Senegal has a 12 nmi exclusive fishing zone that has been regularly breached in recent years (as of 2014).
 It has been estimated that the country's fishermen lose 300,000 tonnes of fish each year to illegal fishing.
-The Senegalese government have tried to control the illegal fishing which is conducted by fishing trawlers, some of which are registered in Russia, Mauritania, Belize and Ukraine.
+The Senegalese government has tried to control illicit fishing conducted by fishing trawlers, some of which are registered in Russia, Mauritania, Belize, and Ukraine.
 In January 2014, a Russian trawler, Oleg Naydenov, was seized by Senegalese authorities close to the maritime border with Guinea-Bissau.